dzackgarza/Notes/Research/notes1.md

 ----

 On a different note, it is worth mentioning some of the fibrations to which a spectral sequence might apply.
-For one, we have
+One that comes up is

 $$
 U_{n-k} \cross U_k \to U_n \to Gr_\CC(n, k)